Arizona's Johnson embracing attention in breakout season | FOX Sports

 Arizona’s Johnson embracing attention in breakout season

-TEMPE, Ariz.
-(AP) Off the field, David Johnson is a quiet, friendly guy who smiles a lot.
+TEMPE, Ariz. — Off the field, David Johnson is a quiet, friendly guy who smiles a lot.

 He said opposing players have sometimes mistaken his smile as evidence he’s soft.